NicolasKulka/wp-favicon/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to add upload custom favicon & Apple touch icon for your website and WordPress Dashboard using API customizer.
+This plugin allows you to upload a custom favicon & Apple touch icon for your website and your WordPress Dashboard using API customizer.

 == Description ==

 = English =
-Now easily upload a favicon and apple touch icon for your WordPress website and dashboard.
+Now easily upload a favicon and Apple Touch icon for your WordPress website and dashboard.

 If you love the plugin, please consider rating it and clicking on "it works" button.